DFE-Digital/fh-services/docs/arch/ADR028-change-deds-schema.md

 ### Option 1

-- No complexity storing data as we just store the JSON document.
+- No complexity storing data as we simply store the JSON document.
 - Keep the original document from the third party intact.
 Querying of data within the document does not need to change.
 - Greatly reduced complexity in the database as the schema is small.
 A single table with serviceId, JSON document, version of the document and auditing columns.
 - Updating data is simplified to an overwrite of the JSON field, rather than querying and updating a full normalized entity graph.
 This eliminates the complexity of field mapping in large models.
-- Complexity of mapping is when retrieving data from the database, mapping of each version of data.
+- Complexity of mapping is when retrieving data from the database, mapping of each version of JSON data is required to extract the information we need.
 - Increased storage size, as storing JSON will require more space than a fully normalized SQL schema.
 Unlike a normalized entity graph that uses references, JSON storage can contain data duplication within it's own structure, this is the nature of JSON."
     - Number of Family Hubs = 431
     - Number of VCFS = average 1000 per LA